BladeWDR/bladeWDR.github.io/content/posts/geoip-blocking-ubuntu.md

 ### 5. Allow or deny traffic based on geolocation!

-My favorite way to do this is to have the default DENY policy, and whitelist only the countries I want to be able to access my servers.
+My favorite way to do this is to have the default DENY policy for the INPUT chain be DROP, and whitelist only the countries I want to be able to access my servers.
 In my case, the US.

-`iptables -I INPUT -m geoip --src-cc US -j ACCEPT`

 Add a command at the top of your INPUT chain to allow responses from outgoing connections. (only required if you want to set your default policy to DROP)